Category: Government

 Jefferson County Medical Examiner Office

-Our scope encompassed a wide range of environments, such as 15 private offices, 37 workstations, 2 conference rooms, 1 training room, the lobby, and the break room.
-Crucially, work extended to highly specialized areas, so we had to consider unique environments like autopsy rooms, coolers, and X-ray rooms where drains are in the floor and stainless steel tables reside.
+The scope encompassed a wide range of environments, including 15 private offices, 37 workstations, two conference rooms, a training room, the lobby, and the break room.
+Select work also extended into highly specialized areas such as autopsy rooms, coolers, and X-ray rooms, where durable benches were specified.

 Photography by: Chad Baumer